-Welcome to the largest lagoon in Andalusia and home to the largest colony of flamingoes to be found anywhere in the Iberian Peninsula, second in importance in Europe after France Camargue.
-Elliptical in shape, the lagoon is replenished by rainfall and the underground flow of water provided by aquiferous land.
-Due to the extremely saline nature of the substrata, the increase in evaporation in spring leaves crytallised salt on the surface.
-The old dykes, walls and canals which were built to aid salt extraction are today essential to the nesting of the flamingo colony.
-Other species which visit the lagoon in winter or during migratory periods include concentrations of wading birds and raptors.
+Welcome to the largest lagoon in Andalusia and also largest colony of flamingoes in Spain, second in Europe after France Camargue.
+This saline lagoon is some 4 miles long and preserves old dykes, walls and canals which were built to aid salt extraction are today essential to the nesting of the flamingo colony.
+We love birding here in winter and spring, where water levels are usually higher.

-As for all day trip, our default meeting point will be Ronda.
-However, we can also arrange pick up and drop off in Antequera.
-We will start having a look at the surrounding fields looking for some specialist steppe birds including Montagu’s Harrier and Calandra Lark.
+ITINERARY: We will start having a look at the surrounding farmland for Stone Curlew, harriers and larks.
 Then we will enjoy easy short walks around the lagoon, checking a viewpoint and some bird hides at the neighbouring smaller lagoons.
-After a short visit to the new visitor centre we will head to the southern side of the lagoon, check a few hides and if times allows, visit the surrounding farmlands.
-This year we are having Lesser Flamingo, which we may see if we are lucky enough to make it out of thsousands of greater ones.
-White-headed duck is recently been seen everyday though.
+Our favourite hide is "El Laguneto" and it holds water year round.
+White-headed duck is reliable, and so the Marbled Duck after its reintroduction in 2020.
+After a short visit to the new visitor centre we will head to the southern side of the lagoon, check a few locations and if times allows, visit the surrounding farmlands.
+Fuentepiedra lagoon is a great site for birdwatching, renown throughout the country.
+So far Álvaro has identified just here over 150 species of birds.

 - Transportation (for free)

 - Local birding guide fluent in English

 - Accidents insurance

 WHAT'S NOT INCLUDED

 - Meals and drinks

 - 1 person: 250 €